FK Gorno Lisiče

-FK Gorno Lisiče (ФК Горно Лисиче) is a football club from Gorno Lisiče in Skopje, Republic of Macedonia.
+FK Gorno Lisiče (ФК Горно Лисиче) is a football club from Gorno Lisiče in Skopje, Republic of North Macedonia.
 They currently play in the 3.MFL (North).

 History

 The club played its first match in 1940 under the name Lisiče against Lebane from Leskovac.
 Over the years, the team has used a few different names, first Udarnik and later Bratstvo Edinstvo.
 For a period of time it also used the name Tehnokom, a firm that saved the club when it was in financial trouble.
 After the sponsor left only with the help of the Gorno Lisiče citizens, players and club board, it was saved from the brink of extinction.

 Today, the club uses the name FK Euromilk Gorno Lisiče and successfully competes in the Macedonian Second League.

 Recent seasons

 1The 2019–20 and 2020–21 seasons were abandoned due to the COVID-19 pandemic in North Macedonia.